Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us."
+> "Knowing your own darkness is the best method for dealing with the darknesses of other people."
-> — **Socrates**
+> — **Carl Jung**

 ---